 The vessel is fitted with four marine evacuation stations (MES), with each MES capable of serving up to 256 persons, and nine life-rafts each capable of evacuating 128 persons.

-The energy-efficient vessel features two Wartsila LJX 1720 SR waterjets which are driven by two GE Energy LM2500 gas turbines.
-A water jet and gas turbine is fitted into each hull.
+The energy-efficient vessel features two Wartsila LJX 1720 SR waterjets which are driven by two 22MW GE Energy LM2500 gas turbines.
+Each hull is fitted with a water jet and a gas turbine.
 The waterjets are configured with steering and reverse systems.

-The GE Energy LM2500 gas turbines were specially designed to burn both LNG or marine distillate (diesel) and are rated at 22MW each.
+The GE Energy LM2500 gas turbines were specially designed to burn both LNG and marine distillate (diesel).

 The vessel is further equipped with four Caterpillar C18 generators rated at 340kW each, and two Caterpillar C9 generators rated at 200kW each.

-Francisco is capable of sailing at a speed of 51.8kt with a deadweight capacity of 450t, and 58kt at lightship speed.
+Francisco Papa has a speed of 51.8k with a deadweight capacity of 450t, while its lightship speed is 58k.